 - This is an American Express card, and is not as widely accepted compared to Mastercard or Visa - so bear this in mind when doing your spending.

-- You'll also earn 2 Nectar points per £1 spent on the card, and 4 points per £1 spent in Nectar partner shops.
+- You'll earn 2 Nectar points per £1 spent on the card, and 4 points per £1 spent in Nectar partner shops (Sainsbury's BP & more).

 - Some retailers give 1p per point, making this freebie worth £200 at theme parks Legoland, Alton Towers, Thorpe Park etc. (read Loyalty Schemes for ways to max these).